scality/metalk8s/docs/operation/volume_management/volume_creation_deletion_cli.rst

      Block or Filesystem (default to Filesystem if not specified).
    - **devicePath**: path to the block device (for example: `/dev/sda1`).

 #.
-Create the volume.
+Create the Volume.

    .. code-block:: shell

       root@bootstrap $ kubectl apply -f volume.yml

 #.
-Check that the volume has been created.
+Check that the Volume has been created.

    .. code-block:: shell